henriqueholtz/Aws-Struggle/Compiled/Security, Identity & Compliance.md

 <summary>AWS Shield</summary></br>
 AWS Shield is a managed Distributed Denial of Service (DDoS) protection service that safeguards applications running on AWS.
 AWS Shield provides always-on detection and automatic inline mitigations that minimize application downtime and latency, so there is no need to engage AWS Support to benefit from DDoS protection.

-Ex: Route 53, AWS Global Acelerator, EC2, ELB, CloudFront;
+Ex: Route 53, AWS Global Acelerator, EC2, ELB, ALB, CloudFront, API GW;

 </details>